-Social Security benefits represent a significant portion of most retirees' incomes, so deciding when to begin collecting is extremely important.
-You can maximize these benefits when you make the right decisions.
-Coordinating benefits with other sources of retirement income you might have can potentially earn you thousands of extra dollars in after-tax income if you do it right.
+Social Security Administration (SSA) benefits make up a large portion of most retirees' incomes, so carefully planning when to begin getting your payments is vital.
+You can make the most of SSA benefits when you are armed with the right information to make the best choice for you.
+Coordinating SSA payments with other sources of retirement income may end up paying you thousands more dollars in after-tax income if you do it right.

-Many of the Social Security decisions you make are irrevocable, but if you're single, the decision is less complex than if you're married.
+Many SSA decisions can't be undone, but if you're a single retiree, the choice is less complex than if you're married.

 Claiming Age: Benefit Amount

 - 64: $867

 - 65: $933

 A single person who expects to live longer than average can gain from putting off receiving payments for a while, while those who expect to live shorter lives than average stand to gain from claiming benefits early on.
 In most cases, women gain more from putting off benefits due to their longer life expectancies.

 Studies show that lifetime benefits are about the same for a person who lives to age 80, no matter whether he begins receiving benefits at any age from 62 through 70.
 Ages 80 through 82 are often called the "break-even ages," because it's to your benefit to take SSA payments later rather than earlier if you live past that range.